Blog Article

 Donate to the ASI

-All donations are made in USD funds.
-The ASI is a 501(c)(3) organization and your donations are fully tax deductible in the USA.
-Any size donation is gratefully received.
+The ASI is a 501(c)(3) organization.
+Your donations are tax deductible in the USA and are received in USD.
+Any size donation is gratefully received to help us maintain our website and services offered.

 Donate Through PayPal